jundalisay/spblist/content/en/research/keynes/general-theory/chapter-16c.md

 If I am right in imagining it to be easy to make capital-goods so abundant that the marginal efficiency of capital is zero, this would be the most sensible way of gradually getting rid of many of the objectionable features of capitalism*.

-> *Superphysics Note: This is actually done by China as state capitalism which is able to flood the world with equipment and infrastructure.
+{{< n n="This is actually done by China as state capitalism which is able to flood the world with equipment and infrastructure." >}}

 For a little reflection will show what enormous social changes would result from a gradual disappearance of a rate of return on accumulated wealth.